MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 1. The personal bookmark gets a generic name, or you can enter a name.
 Select **Save**.
 To *rename*, *make default*, *delete*, or *update* your bookmark, select the ellipses next to the bookmark's name.

-1. Open the **YTD Category** page of your report and create another personal bookmark.
+1. Open a different report page and create another personal bookmark.
 The bookmark in the following example captures the YTD information for the VanArsdel company.

     :::image type="content" source="media/end-user-bookmarks/power-bi-second-bookmark.png" alt-text="A screenshot showing the Bookmarks pane.
 One of the listed bookmarks is outlined.":::